Rutger505/Geoprofs/README.md

 ### Install make and mkcert for windows

-Here are install instruction for installing make using choco.
+Installation instructions for installing make using choco:

 If you have not installed choco already run the following command in a powershell with administrative rights:
 ```powershell